In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 19 Satisfied customers make happy endorsers.

-Find someone who loves the products and they will give you referrals, or even sign up as a wholesale distributor to get a discount.
+Find someone who loves the products and they will give you referrals, or even sign up as a wholesale distributor to get a discount on their own purchases.
 What you ultimately want is thousands of people who are really passionate about your product line.

 # 20 Mail catalogs to previous customers.